ztwater/AdaptEval/README.md

 - `dep_mode` specifies whether code references are included, the valid choices are `None` and `Oracle` now.
 - `temperature` is the model temperature and `repeat` means the repeat time of the sampling.

-You can find the results in `evaluation/results` folder.
+You can find the results in `evaluation/results` directory.

 ---